GiasuddinvuiyaBD/nextjs12-crash-course/README.md

 If we want to create a route with id
 Example : articale/[id] index.js // this index.js file will be inside of the id folder.

+## getServerSideProps
+getStaticProps fetch the data build time at build time but getServerSideProps fetch the data at the time of request. getServerSideProps and getStaticProps resive a context.